 Ironic consumption can also be a way of signaling status, for example, superstar Bruno Mars dancing outside and then eating at a Waffle House.
 Warren says this exemplifies high-status consumers adopting a low-status product as a way to distinguish themselves from middle-status consumers.

 Warren and Mohr also found that ironically using a product can actually be a turn-off, but only with some audiences.
 Back to that Justin Bieber t-shirt: Justin Bieber fans might be miffed at the hard rocker wearing it, but non-Beliebers will likely think your hard rock friend is cool.
 In other words, using a product ironically can alter – for better or worse – the impression that a consumer makes on others.

 "Consuming something ironically is also a security measure," Warren says.
 "No one wants to be mocked for watching, say, Jersey Shore.
 But if you so do with a behavior that suggests you're watching ironically, you won't suffer any stigma related to the product."

 The good news for passé brands is that ironic consumption can often lead to a new, desirable brand identity.
 Pabst Blue Ribbon is an example of a product with an uncool legacy that, through ironic adoption, has experienced a cultural rebirth.

-The article is published under the title "Ironic Consumption" in the Journal of Consumer Research.
+The paper, "Ironic Consumption" was recently published in the Journal of Consumer Research.